hiphops-io/hiphops-io.github.io/docs/config.md

 ---

-You can create as many pipeline configs in the `hiphops.yaml` file as you like, separated by `---`:
+You can create as many pipeline configs in `hiphops.yaml` as you like, separated by `---`:

 ```yaml
 ---